 After my second surgery in June, I eased back into activity but did not truly return to structured training until mid-August when we returned from our trip to Washington State.
 At that point, with the blessing of my coach and 100% clearance from my surgeons, I decided to work towards two fall races: Ironman NC 70.3 (Oct 13, later cancelled due to hurricane Florence) and the Richmond Half Marathon (Nov 10).
 I knew the 70.3 would be a stretch after having missed 2 months of bike training over the summer, but also reasonable with my only goal being to participate, finish, and have fun rebuilding fitness in the process.
 I set to work training for that race and, let me say, it was such an amazing feeling to be back in action and have a specific goal to work towards again.

 During a standard progressive run in early September, I noticed an all-too familiar sensation in my right leg that caused me to abort my workout and left a bad taste in my mouth.
 As I progressed through the run, my right foot went numb and my right leg felt weak and unresponsive to my desire to push the pace.
 I finished the run in disbelief and thought, “certainly I must be crazy.”
-Fast forward two months: it's fairly clear (at least to me) that I am experiencing the same issues in my right leg as I did this past spring, except we have no idea why.
+Fast forward two months: I continue to experience similar issues in my right leg as I did this past spring, except we have no idea why.
 Going through the process of finding answers again has been complicated, frustrating and stressful.
-Because having vascular issues again "doesn't make sense," it's been a process of ruling out every other possibility, which has included lumbar/nerve issues, and more recently, being tested for compartment syndrome (ouch).
+It's been a process of ruling out every possibility, which has included lumbar/nerve issues, and more recently, being tested for compartment syndrome (ouch).
 I have been in physical therapy for 2 months for general strength and conditioning and to correct some left-right leg strength discrepancies (not helping to resolve my issue, but keeping me healthy otherwise and giving me something productive to focus on).
 My coach has been critical in helping me to strike a balance between maintaining a sense of normalcy in training, continuing to build fitness where capable, and minimizing frustrations associated with my leg.
 The good news is I have a solid understanding of what I'm dealing with so I know how to adapt.
-The bad news is I have a solid understanding of what I'm dealing with, which means I also know what is possibly coming.

 About a month after my leg issues returned, I decided that I missed my long runs.
 Despite the fact that I was struggling through most runs, I wasn't ready to give up on them.
 I figured if I sought out flatter terrain and incorporated in regular walking breaks, then my leg might fair ok.
 I will be honest and say that first long run was liberating, but disconcerting considering how much numbness and weakness I dealt with despite the EASY pace, walk breaks, and minimal elevation change.
 I kept running anyway, partially because of my stubborn nature but mostly because I was tired of this condition from preventing me from doing what I enjoy.
 In saying that let me make one thing clear: every health professional I have consulted has cleared me to continue to train as tolerated, and that is what I have been doing.
 Staying in tune with my body has been critical to the process.